leanprover/lean4/doc/declarations.md

 Note that recursive definitions can in general require nested recursions, that is, recursion on different arguments of ``foo`` in the template above.
 The equation compiler handles this by abstracting later arguments, and recursively defining higher-order functions to meet the specification.

-The equation compiler also allows mutual recursive definitions, with a syntax similar to that of :ref:`mutual inductive definitions <mutual_and_nested_inductive_definitions>`.
+The equation compiler also allows mutual recursive definitions, with a syntax similar to that of [Mutual and Nested Inductive Definitions](#mutual-and-nested-inductive-definitions).
 They are compiled using well-founded recursion, and so once again the defining equations hold only propositionally.

 .. code-block:: lean